The Card of the Day: The Queen of Cups

 Are you uncomfortable with your feelings?
 Are you afraid to be "open" because someone or something might potentially hurt you?
 Do you bottle up your feelings and deny they are even there?

-Cups and the water element in the tarot symbolize feelings.
+Cups and water in the tarot symbolize feelings.
 The Queen of Cups places her feelings in the most precious chalice of the entire tarot.
 Her cup is gilded in gold and adorned with angels.
 This symbolizes that her feelings are honored.
 She sees their worth and value because they give life color and complexity.
 To prove this point, she is surrounded by colorful beach stones.

 If you've ever collected stones on the beach as a child, you'll remember that when they are dry, they are kind of pretty, but still a bit dull.
 However, if you placed these stones in water, suddenly the stone becomes alive with vibrant colors and textures.
-The complexity of the stone is revealed through water.
-Likewise, a dull or boring life, can reveal its vibrancy if you open yourself to "feeling it," instead of just "looking at it."
+The vibrancy of the stone is revealed through water.
+Likewise, a dull or boring life, can reveal its complexity if you open yourself to "feeling it," instead of just "looking at it."